ppekko/LxDemOWin/README.md

 ### **Linux Demo OpenGL** *and* **Window** *manager*

 A small header-Only Window and OpenGL manager made in C, written in about 2 hours.
 With some basic code (plain window with OpenGL loaded) and compression, it compiles to ~2.2kb (2239 bytes built on Arch Linux).
+This project is located in the demo/ folder.
 Ideal for demoscene use.

 It also comes with some nifty features, like timers and shader managment for OpenGL.

-A basic demo project is located inside of the demo/ folder.

 (licensed under the MIT license)